 The combined Master of Science in business analytics (professional subprogram)/Professional Master of Business Administration Program allows students to pursue two degrees simultaneously, earning both more quickly than they would if the degrees were pursued separately.
 The Department of Business Analytics collaborates with the Master of Business Administration Program to offer combined M.S./M.B.A. degrees.

 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 For information about the M.B.A., see the M.B.A.
-Professional Program in the Master of Business Administration section of the Catalog.
+Professional Program in the Master of Business Administration section of the catalog.

 Applicants must meet the admission requirements of the Graduate College and the Master of Science in business analytics (professional subprogram); see the Manual of Rules and Regulations on the Graduate College website and the part-time Master of Science in business analytics (professional subprogram) admission guidelines on the Tippie College of Business website.